ITMO-NSS-team/EPDE_LLM_NeurIPS2026/README.md

 # EPDE-LLM: Equation Discovery with Large Language Models

-We formulate fifferential equation discovery as a code-generation task for Large Language Models (LLMs).
+We formulate differential equation discovery as a code-generation task for Large Language Models (LLMs).
 This repository introduces a compact, physics-preserving textual representation for fields and their derivatives, and integrates LLMs as oracles within an Evolutionary PDE Discovery (EPDE) meta-learning loop.

 ## Overview